 Could you please contact Maddie about this client and add me to the “Cc” field?

 Note that structuring your request as a question will make the recipient feel obligated to respond more quickly.
 Also, suggest a time frame in which you’d like your recipient to act and follow up with you.
 Place the CTA near the closing line of the email, as this is where our gaze is focused.

 Let’s move on to the closing part for your email based on your preferences and circumstances.
 Do you know how to close a professional email?
 Luckily, you can browse a ready-made list with the best email closings and sign-offs depending on the situation, or just go with a safe “Best regards” or “Thank you.”

 Once you’ve chosen your formal email closing, add an appropriate signature to tell the recipient who you are without having to introduce yourself multiple times.
-In your email signature, you can include your name, company name, job title or position, professional image, pronouns, email address, and phone number.
+In your email signature, you can include your name, company/organization name, job title or position, professional image, pronouns, email address, and phone number.
 You can use these ingredients to create a perfect professional email signature.

 An error-free email points to your commitment and the care you put into composing your message.
 For this reason, before you send your email, take a moment to thoroughly proofread it and look for any spelling, grammar, or syntax mistakes.
 Read about email typos and other traps you should avoid when doing a spell check.